-Although it makes more sense to cover your pet as a puppy/kitten, some will only enjoy the benefit of medical insurance at more advanced age.
+Although it makes more sense to cover your pet as a puppy/kitten, some owners will only appreciate the benefit of medical insurance at a more advanced age.
 As with humans, elderly pets are more at risk for certain medical conditions.
 Make sure your pet falls within the age restriction at the time of signing up for an insurance product.
-If a pet was signed up before the age restriction was reached, most policies will continue with life-long coverage, but it might be a good idea to make sure of this.
+If a pet was signed up before the age restriction was reached, most policies will continue with lifelong coverage, but it is a good idea to make sure of this.

 Breed, condition & treatment exclusions

 Certain pet medical insurance products will have cover exclusions.
 It is better to know about these exclusions before a claim gets denied.
 Some breeds, conditions and/or procedures might only be partially covered or not covered at all.

 Common breed exclusions to look out for are fighting dog breeds (e.g. Pitbull terriers) and large breed dogs (e.g. Great Danes).
 Exclusions for vaccine-preventable diseases, breeding-related and congenital conditions are often encountered.
 Common operations/procedures to enquire about are hip replacements (in for example large breed dogs), back operations (in for example Dachshunds) and teeth cleaning.
 Some policies will only cover treatments and procedures performed by registered veterinarians, while others might allow ‘alternative medicine’ service providers.